Siddhisakharkar/Intel-Project/README.md

-Here's a README file with descriptions and placeholders for images of outputs:

----

 # Contract Document Comparison Tool

 This project is a Flask web application designed to compare business contract documents based on the sentiment analysis of clauses and sub-clauses.
 The application identifies deviations, performs Named Entity Recognition (NER), and calculates cosine similarity between the clauses of two documents.
 The comparison results and deviations are highlighted in a generated PDF report.